 Eye Care Series: Treatment of Keratoconus

 We conclude our in-depth series on keratoconus with a look at treatment options.
 Whenever possible, our eye doctors in Mesa and Chandler pursue a non-surgical solution to improve your eye health.
 However, in the case of keratoconus, your eyes generally become gradually worse.
 In later stages, surgery may prove the only viable treatment option.
-At Swagel Wootton Eye Institute, we often perform corneal cross-linking as a preferred keratoconus treatment if patients need surgery.
+If this is the case, our team is going to be with you every step of the way, making sure that you have plenty of guidance as you try to find the decision that is right for you, and supporting in a referral to a corneal specialist if necessary.

 What Is Keratoconus?